-Strong quake off Turkish and Greek coasts kills two, injures 20
+Strong quake off Turkish and Greek coasts kills two, injures scores more

-ATHENS/ANKARA (Reuters) - A powerful earthquake of magnitude 6.7 killed two people when it struck near major Turkish and Greek tourist destinations in the Aegean Sea early on Friday, Turkish and Greek officials said.
+ATHENS/ANKARA (Reuters) - A powerful earthquake of magnitude 6.7 killed two people and injured scores more when it struck near major Turkish and Greek tourist destinations in the Aegean Sea early on Friday, Turkish and Greek officials said.

-Across a narrow Aegean Sea waterway in Turkey's Bodrum, around 70 people were admitted to hospital, injured in their attempts to flee the overnight temblor.
+Across a narrow Aegean Sea waterway in Turkey's Bodrum, around 70 people were admitted to hospital, injured in their attempts to flee the overnight temblor which struck at 1.31 a.m. local time (6:30 p.m.
+ET on Thursday).

 The tremor is the second in the broader region exceeding a magnitude of 6.0 this year, a level which can cause considerable damage.